 During the pandemic period, there was high demand for outdoor and solo sports such as tennis since people wanted to remain active but practice social distancing.
 Consequently, there was high demand for tennis equipment, particularly among leisure players and amateurs.
 Private facilities and tennis clubs, which were initially shut down, started experiencing increased footfalls as they re-opened, increasing further racquet, ball, and accessory sales.

 Ahead of the years between 2025 and 2035, there are some upcoming trends that are anticipated to dictate the future of the Japanese tennis equipment industry.
-The increased adoption of smart technology in tennis equipment is one of the major trends.
+The increased adoption of smart technology in tennis equipment is a major trend.
 Smart racquets, equipped with sensors to monitor players' performance, will probably gain mainstream status.

 These racquets will give players information about their swings, ball speed, and other performance characteristics, providing insights that can help them improve.
 As technology advances in fitness tracking, the addition of smart devices to tennis equipment is likely to become the norm, particularly among serious players wanting to maximize training.